 In this post we’ll explain why it’s so, and what you can do for the integration of both.

 Instead of being two opposites, like the blue and red pills which are taking you to absolutely different places, content marketing and SEO are two parts of one thing - successful brand promotion.

-As you may remember, content marketing is a mean to engage the audience with the content you produce, build brand awareness through the trusting relationships with the readers, and ensure brand visibility online through social shares.
+As you may remember, content marketing is the means to engage the audience with the content you produce, build brand awareness through trusting relationships with the readers, and ensure brand visibility online through social shares.